akruis/stackless_historic/Doc/c-api/stackless.rst

   or *NULL*.  *func* must be a callable object (normal use-case) or *NULL*, if the tasklet is being used via capture().

-  .. todo:: in the case where NULL is returned and slp_ensure_linkage fails no exception is set, which is in contrast elsewhere in the function.
+.. todo: in the case where NULL is returned and slp_ensure_linkage fails no exception is set, which is in contrast elsewhere in the function.

 .. cfunction:: int PyTasklet_Setup(PyTaskletObject *task, PyObject *args, PyObject *kwds)

   Binds a tasklet function to parameters, making it ready to run and inserts in into the runnables queue.
 Returns ``0`` if successful or ``-1`` in the case of failure.

-..cfunction:: int PyTasklet_Run(PyTaskletObject *task)
+.. cfunction:: int PyTasklet_Run(PyTaskletObject *task)

   Forces *task* to run immediately.
 Returns ``0`` if successful, and ``-1`` in the case of failure.

-..cfunction:: int PyTasklet_Run_nr(PyTaskletObject *task)
+.. cfunction:: int PyTasklet_Run_nr(PyTaskletObject *task)

   Forces *task* to run immediately, soft switching if possible.
 Returns ``1`` if the call soft switched, ``0`` if the call hard switched and -1 in the case of